Gepetto/robotpkg/README.txt

 2.3.4  Getting information about installed packages

-The pkg_info shows information about installed packages or binary package files.
+The robotpkg_info shows information about installed packages or binary package files.

 2.3.5  Other administrative functions

-The pkg_admin executes various administrative functions on the package system.
+The robotpkg_admin executes various administrative functions on the package system.

 2.4  Configuring robotpkg